logigearcorp/docs.testarchitect.com/content/administration-guide/license-server/license-server-installation-guide/linux.md

 4. Please read through the text of the agreement and then select **I accept the terms of the license agreement**.
 Then click **Next**.

-5. Choose the location for installation of TestArchitect License Server by clicking the **Browse** button or, alternatively, accept the given default location.
+5.  **Optional:** Choose the location for installation of TestArchitect License Server by clicking the **Browse** button or, alternatively, accept the given default location.

     ![](/images/TA_InstallationGuide/DITA_source/Images/install_LS_Linux_4.png)

 6. Click **Next** to continue.

-7. Choose the location for TestArchitect License Server to store its data files by clicking the **Browse** button or, alternatively, accept the given default location.
+7.  **Optional:** Choose the location for TestArchitect License Server to store its data files by clicking the **Browse** button or, alternatively, accept the given default location.

     ![](/images/TA_InstallationGuide/DITA_source/Images/install_LS_Linux_5.png)